 The Yacktman Forward Rate of Return can be thought of as the return that investors buying the stock today can expect from it in the future.
 It is similar to earnings yield but uses the normalized free cash flow of the past seven years and adds in the 5 year growth rate.

 The Sloan Ratio identifies companies with high accrual ratios, or high non-cash income or expenses.
 Sloan found that over a 40 year period buying low accrual companies and shorting high accrual one generated a return of more than twice the S&P 500.
 The ratio is computed by subtracting operating and investment cash flow from net income and dividing by total assets.
 If the result is between -10% and 10% the company is in the safe zone but if the result is greater than 25% or less than -25% earnings are likely to be made up of accruals.
 Accruals that continue across several quarters are a signal for doctored earnings.

-Stock Rover provides a range of screening options to accommodate investors of all levels.
-Below are just a few examples, sign up for a free account to try them all.
+It’s easy to find and use screeners from the Stock Rover Investor’s Library.
+We provide a wide range of pre-built screeners that work for investors of all levels.
+Below are just a few examples.
+Sign up for a free account and try them out!

 This screen selects the 25 cheapest mid cap and large cap companies vs. their 5 year average considering the following metrics Price/Book, Price/Tangible Book, Price/Sales and Price/Earnings, each equally weighted.

 Find companies that are inexpensive as valued by Free Cash Flow that are also consistently growing sales, operating income and earnings over a 5 year period.

 Magic formula investing is a term referring to an investment technique outlined by Joel Greenblatt that uses the principles of value investing.
 This screen is similar to, but not exactly the same as Grenblatt’s sceen.
 Return on Invested Capital is used rather than Return on Capital.
 Also PE / Price is used rather than EBIT / EV for Earnings Yield.